The US Treasury, Your 401 (k) and Longevity Income

-Uncle Sam wants you and your annuity
+Uncle Sam wants you and your annuity.

 The proposal would give these annuities “special relief” from Internal Revenue Service rules that require retirement plans to start taking taxable withdrawals at age 70½.
-Treasury officials have not yet provided final rules and regulations, but the obvious need for annuities in planned as an alternative to guaranteed income needs.
+Treasury officials have not yet provided final rules and regulations, but the apparent need for annuities in planned as an alternative to guaranteed income needs.

 A recent discussion with Treasury officials did reveal an outline of their plans, income withdrawals would need to start by age 85, and there would be a limit percentage of the 401(k) that can be placed in the annuity.